Bibliography

 David Letterman

-Late Night with David Letterman (1982–1993) and later The Late Show with David Letterman (1993–2015) marked a tonal shift in late-night television.
+Late Night with David Letterman (1982–1993) and later Late Show with David Letterman (1993–2015) marked a tonal shift in late-night television.
 Where Carson was smooth, Letterman was awkward on purpose.
 Where Carson kept things safe, Letterman leaned into discomfort, irony, and the occasional joke that seemed to land sideways before it clicked.

 While his early years were not overtly political, Letterman gradually incorporated sharper commentary, particularly as media culture and public trust in institutions began to shift in the late 20th and early 21st centuries.